silenteyesoncode/silenteyesoncode/README.md

 ### 👨🏻‍💻 &nbsp;About Me

+👨‍💼 &nbsp;Founder of [The Unleashed Club](https://github.com/The-Unleashed-Club) - a community for tech enthusiasts and learners to collaborate and share knowledge.

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I Graduated with Information Technology at the JSSATE NOIDA 62.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Mobile Development.\
 ✍️ &nbsp;In my free time, I play table tennis and pursue video editing as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at 7silenteyes007@gmail.com I'll try to respond as soon as I can.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>